bamlab/dev-standards/backend/django/create-model-and-api.mo.md

   external use.
 However here, News is a singular/plural english name, so we need to make sure Django does not add a second 's' (Newss) by overriding `verbose_name_plural`

 * Finally, make your migrations and migrate.
-To do this run the following commands in your shell :
+To do this run the following commands in your shell:

 ```shell
 python3 manage.py makemigrations